 Jesse R. Coulon

-Jesse R. Coulon routinely represents clients in government enforcement actions, false claims act litigation, and civil litigation relating to federal securities laws and complex commercial disputes.
+Jesse R. Coulon routinely represents clients in government enforcement actions, false claims act litigation, advising clients on U.S. regulations governing trade and foreign investment, and civil litigation relating to federal securities laws and complex commercial disputes.
 Jesse maintains an active pro bono practice, focusing on representing federal criminal defendants and prisoners seeking habeas corpus.

 Prior to rejoining Ropes and Gray in November 2021, Jesse worked as a Special Assistant District Attorney for the Middlesex District Attorney’s Office.
 While there, Jesse was lead counsel for numerous bench trials, jury trials, and motions.